 Going out dressed in our nicest ladies outfits to a restaurant and then to a ladies clothing store shopping (we reserved it to shop after closing hours just for us).

-Annual Christmas parties at a local motel where we held a rotating gift exchange.
+Christmas parties where we held a rotating gift exchange.
 This usually includes ladies from other chapters around the state.

 Halloween party where most of us dressed up in fancy costumes.
 (French maids, waitresses and saloon girl costumes seem to be popular then).